gemfire/gemfire-examples/custom-stats-logger/README.md

 [info 2024/07/31 20:29:34.305 GMT-04:00 server1 <StatLogger> tid=0x100] DistributionStats.replyWaitsInProgress = 0
 ```

-If you make any changes to stats logger function / properties you will have to re-build and redeploy the custom-stats-logger-1.0-SNAPSHOT.jar
+If you make any changes to stats logger function/statLogger.properties you will have to re-build and redeploy the custom-stats-logger-1.0-SNAPSHOT.jar
+You can do that using the same set of steps described in the start of this page.